Intilery/intilery.github.io/docs/app/api.md

 # API For Mobile

-When sending data to Intilery from a mobile app you can use the same endpoints that are used by the [JavaScript tag](../tag/tag1) detailed below.
+When sending data to Intilery from a mobile app you use the same endpoints as the [JavaScript tag](../tag/tag1) detailed below.

-We would recommend that to preserve the users' battery and minimise network connections, that you batch events up and send them to the batch endpoint.
+We recommend that to preserve the users' battery and minimise network connections, you should batch events up and send them to the batch endpoint.
 See our [Native SDKs](./main#integrate-tracking-with-your-app) for examples.

 ## Write Key

 To match the data to your account you need to include a `writeKey` with each call.
-You can get your `writeKey` by going to the **Tag** menu and copying it out of the JavaScript Website Tag from line 3:
+You get your `writeKey` by going to the **Tag** menu and copying it out of the JavaScript Website Tag from line 3:

 ```javascript
 analytics.load("<this is the writeKey you need to copy>");
 ```

-You will pass the `writeKey` in each event or batch sent to Intilery.
+You  pass the `writeKey` in each event or batch sent to Intilery.

 ## Endpoints

-To send data to Intilery you `POST` a JSON document with the `content-type` header set to `application/json`.
+To send data to Intilery `POST` a JSON document with the `content-type` header set to `application/json`.

-Send the data as described in the appropriate [schema](../schema/contents) passing in the `writeKey` as part of the root object.
+Send the data as described in the appropriate [schema](../schema/contents) with the `writeKey` as part of the root object.

 ### Single Event Endpoint